 A rational choice for outpts due to activity against all major pathogens of CAP in immunocompetent pts.
 Resistance rates vary among pneumococci, but are generally less than 20%.

-Has activity against all major pathogens of bacterial pneumonia and advantages of once-daily dosing and high oral bioavailability.
-Major concern is overuse of this class and promotion of resistance.
+Preferred treatment has activity against all major pathogens of bacterial pneumonia and advantages of once-daily dosing and high oral bioavailability.
 Avoid empiric use in pts recently treated with a FQ.
 Although ciprofloxacin remains the FQ of choice for pseudomonal infections, the 750 mg daily dose of levofloxacin likely has similar activity.

 Reliable activity against all Gram-positive bacteria and excellent oral bioavailability, but no activity against Gram-negative or atypical pathogens.
 Very expensive.
 RCT of linezolid versus vancomycin found greater clinical efficacy, but numbers were insufficient to evaluate isolates with vancomycin MICs >1mcg/mL.
 Probably the preferred agent against strains with vancomycin MICs >1 mcg/ml.
 Use should generally be limited to MRSA pneumonia, especially when oral therapy is preferred and other drugs (TMP-SMX, clindamycin, FQ) are not options.

-Has activity against all major pathogens of bacterial pneumonia and has advantages of once daily dosing and high oral bioavailability.
-Major concern is overuse of this class and promotion of resistance.
+Preferred treatment has activity against all major pathogens of bacterial pneumonia and has advantages of once daily dosing and high oral bioavailability.
 Avoid empiric use in pts recently treated with a FQ.
 Ciprofloxacin remains the FQ of choice for pseudomonal infections.

 Broad-spectrum beta-lactam most useful when infection with P. aeruginosa suspected or confirmed.
 May be used without the tazobactam if susceptibility confirmed.